niiknow/ClaudiAuth/README.md

 # ClaudiAuth
 Originally created to learn AWS Cognito User Pool API/SDK.
-It can be use as a Authentication Starter Project.
+It is designed to be use as simple as Authentication Starter project or as complex as required, such as a Saas Product.

 ## Tech Stack
 * NodeJS